redpesk-common/afb-libhelpers/docs/usage.md

 ## Installation

-The afb-helpers library is available as a package for the Redpesk supported linux distributions.
+The afb-helpers library is available as a package for the redpesk supported linux distributions.

-To install the native package please refer to [this chapter]({% chapter_link host-configuration-doc.setup-your-build-host %}) in the Redpesk documentation to install the Redpesk repository for your distribution.
+To install the native package please refer to [this chapter]({% chapter_link host-configuration-doc.setup-your-build-host %}) in the redpesk documentation to install the redpesk repository for your distribution.

 Then use your package manager to install the library.